Profiler & 3D Blade Design Capabilities – AxSTREAM®

 Radial Blade Post-Processing

-The post-processing includes an interactive display of the blade curvature ensures obtaining a smooth surface which helps prevent flow separation and losses.
+The post-processing includes an interactive display of the blade curvature which ensures obtaining a smooth surface therefore helping prevent flow separation and minimize losses.
 Several options for leading and trailing edges exist: cut-off, circular or elliptical to fit the desired needs.
 Additionally, a polar view of each spanwise section of the blade allows users to review the blade profile and make desired changes.

 Furthermore, blade restaggering can also be performed to study how the throat area gets affected to allow for more or less flow rate.
-This restaggering can even be optimized based on the rotation speed.
+This restaggering can even be optimized based on the rotation speed using user-defined rotation schedules.